uyuni-project/uyuni/testsuite/documentation/idempotency.md

 Each client must be correctly registered (in bootstrapped state) at the beginning of the feature.

 ## Base channel

 As a standard status, we require that traditional clients and Salt minions have the **base channel assigned**.
 The base channel is where the test packages are.

 If you remove a traditional client or minion, **always re-add** the base channel, otherwise all package and patch tests will fail.

+## CentOS minion

+CentOS clients are always registered as SSH salt minions by defaut.

 ## Patches tests